-Table 10.2 Tag nesting rules for PDF begin item() and the tag option of various functions table 10.2 Tag nesting rules for PDF_begin_item() and the tag option of various functions item rule direct content The following elements may contain direct page content, i.e. text, image or vector graphics: H, H1, H2, P Lb1, LBody TH, TD Span, Quote, Note, Reference, BibEntry, Code Link, Annot Figure, Formula RB, RT, RP, WT, WP Artifact, ASpan, ReversedChars, Clip All other elements require an intermediate structure element before direct page content can be added.
-PDFlib throws an exception when attempting to add direct content. grouping elements Grouping elements must not contain direct content, ASpan or ILSEs as children, i.e. a BLSE must be created before content can be created: Document, Part, Art, Sect, Div, BlockQuote, Caption, TOC, TOCI, Index, NonStruct, Private As an exception to the rule above, the following ILSEs are allowed as children of grouping elements: Figure, Formula, Form, Link, Annot.
-The option Placement=Block is recommended in these cases. block-level elements The following block-level elements must not contain direct content as children, i.e. a suitable grouping element or BLSE must be created before content can be created: L, LI, Table, TR, THead, TFoot, TBody Strict rule: the P element may not contain grouping elements. pseudo and inline elements Pseudo elements (i.e. Artifact, ASpan, ReversedChars, Clip) and the following ILSEs cannot have any descendants if inline=true: Code, BibEntry, Note, Quote, Reference, Span However, these elements may have children if inline=false.
-Artifacts cannot be created within pseudo elements and the following ILSEs with inline=true: Span, Quote, Note, Reference, BibEntry, Code item rule table elements Table elements may contain one or more TR elements, or an optional THead followed by one or more TBody elements and an optional TFoot.
-In addition, Table elements may have a Caption element as its first or last child.
+item rule direct content The following elements may contain direct page content, i.e. text, image or vector graphics: H, H1, H2, P Lbl, LBody TH, TD Span, Quote', Note, Reference, BibEntry', Code' Link, Annot Figure, Formula RB, RT, RP, WT, WP Artifact, ASpan, ReversedChars, Clip All other elements require an intermediate structure element before direct page content can be added.
+PDFlib throws an exception when attempting to add direct content. grouping elements Grouping elements must not contain direct content, ASpan or ILSEs as children, i.e. a BLSE must be created before content can be created: Document, Part, Art , Sect, Div, BlockQuote , Caption, TOC , TOCI , Index , NonStruct , Private As an exception to the rule above, the following ILSEs are allowed as children of grouping ele- ments: Figure, Formula, Form, Link, Annot.
+The option Placement=Block is recommended in these cases. block-level elements The following block-level elements must not contain direct content as children, i.e. a suitable grouping element or BLSE must be created before content can be created: L, LI, Table, TR, THead, TFoot, TBody Strict rule: the P element may not contain grouping elements.

+Table 11.3 Tag nesting rules for PDF\begin\item() and the tag option of various functions item rule pseudo and inline elements Pseudo elements (i.e. Artifact, ASpan, ReversedChars, Clip) and the following ILSEs cannot have any descendants if inline=true: Code , BibEntry , Note, Quote , Reference, Span However, these elements may have children if inline=false.
+Artifacts cannot be created within pseudo elements and the following ILSEs with inline=true: Span,Quote , Note, Reference, BibEntry , Code table elements Table elements may contain one or more TR elements, or an optional THead followed by one or more TBody elements and an optional TFoot.
+In addition, Table elements may have a Caption el- ement as its first or last child.
 TR elements may contain TH and TD elements.
 TH and TD elements may not contain TR, TH, TD, THead, TBody, or TFoot THead, TBody, TFoot elements can contain only TR elements, and can only have Table as parent.
 TR may only have Table, THead, TBody, or TFoot as parent. list elements L elements may optionally contain a Caption element and one or more LI elements.
 LI elements may contain one or more Lbl or LBody elements or both.
-LI may only have L as parent.
-LBody may only have LI as parent. table of contents TOC elements may contain an optional Caption element as first child, and one or more TOCI and TOC elements (also in combination).
-TOCI elements may contain only Lbl, Reference, NonStruct, P, and TOC elements.
-TOCI may only have TOC as parent.
-Label element Lbl may only have LI, TOCI, BibEntry, or Note as parent. interactive ele- ments: links, form fields and annotations The following element types are not allowed for the tag option of PDF_create_field() and PDF_create_annotation() or as parent for Link, Annot, and Form: table elements, ILSEs, Ruby and Warichu elements, pseudo elements.
+LI may only have L as par- ent.
+LBody may only have LI as parent.
+Label element Lbl may only have LI, TOCI, BibEntry , or Note as parent. interactive ele- ments: links, form fields and annotations The following element types are not allowed for the tag option of PDF_create_field() and PDF create_annotation() or as parent for Link, Annot, and Form: table elements, ILSEs, Ruby and Warichu elements, pseudo elements.
 Annot elements cannot be nested.
 Link elements cannot be nested.
 Form elements must not contain any elements other than the OBJR element which is created by PDF_create_field() automatically.
 Japanese Ruby and Warichu Ruby can have RB, RT, and RP as children, but not any other element types.
 Warichu can have WT and WP as children, but not any other element types.

-Table 10.2 Tag nesting rules for PDF\begin\item() and the tag option of various functions
+Table 11.3 Tag nesting rules for PDF\begin\item() and the tag option of various functions